ds3-nyu-archive/museum-data-sovereignty/README.md

 - Jane will develop a protocol for thinking and sharing about information, using appropriate terms.

 ## Dataset-Building Workflow
-Building Notices of Inventory Completion URL Dataset.ipynb builds a dataframe with the 2467 records in the Notices of Inventory table on the National Park Service website and calls urlgetter.py to add columns for JSON and full text URLs.
+'Building Notices of Inventory Completion URL Dataset.ipynb' builds a dataframe with the 2467 records in the Notices of Inventory table on the National Park Service website, accessed 2/13/20.
+It then calls urlgetter.py to add columns for JSON and full text URLs.
 The final result is saved as 'inv_urls.csv.'

 Downloading_JSON.py [not yet created] will read in 'inv_urls.csv' and load fields of interest into the dataframe.
 It will save the result as 'inv_meta.csv.'
 This script should be flexible enough to work on the Notices of Intent to Repatriate dataset as well.